 PROCESS safety incidents are not decreasing over time, and steps must be taken to reduce the repetition of previous failures – according to the IChemE Safety Centre (ISC).

-A newly-published ISC report called Process Safety in the 21st Century and Beyond outlines the challenges and potential solutions facing academia, industry, regulators, and society.
+A newly-published collaborative report, by the ISC and Mary Kay O’Connor Process Safety Center, called Process Safety in the 21st Century and Beyond outlines the challenges and potential solutions facing academia, industry, regulators, and society.
 These include ongoing issues that prevent progress, and the importance of making a business case for process safety.

 At the congress, ISC director Trish Kerin described figures from business risk analyst Marsh that showed the rate of process safety incidents is largely unaltered across time.
 She said that a lack of competency is a huge challenge that will require continued effort to overcome.

 “We still have people who don’t understand particular parts of their role or they don’t have information and training they need to do their job safely – and therefore we have incidents,” she said.
 “We still have design of facilities occurring that are not using inherently safer design techniques.
 So we’re building in faults and inherent hazards in our systems still today.”

 She fears that without being able to demonstrate the economics of process safety, simply asking for funding in engineering terms and language is “not going to work anymore”.

 “How do we make sure we understand the economic impacts and the positives that come out of investing in safety?
 We must be able to write a compelling business case in business and financial terms – because if we actually want to get people to invest money in something that we need to do, they have to understand what their return is and what the requirement is on them.”

 MKOPSC director Sam Mannan pointed out that without improvements, incidents will continue to happen, and support for safety programmes efforts might dwindle.